xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 We will manipulate Segment Routing Traffic Engineering in today's use case.
 We will send traffic from a source to a destination and influence the traffic's path using Segment Routing Policies.

 Manipulating configuration can be done with pyATS but it might not be the ideal tool for you.
 Here, we use pyATS because we are in a lab and we can't break anything (most important, we don't care if we do).
-Based on your use case, you might consider other tools like Ansible or NSO.
+Based on your use case, you might consider other tools like Crosswork, NSO or Ansible.
 {: .notice--info}

 # Network Topology

-In today's article, we will use the Segment Routing network topology, based on XRd.
+In today's article, we will use the Segment Routing network topology, based on IOS XRd.
 It's available [on this github repo](https://github.com/ios-xr/xrd-tools/blob/main/samples/xr_compose_topos/segment-routing/docker-compose.xr.yml).

+The topology in the above repo has been slightly changed to adapt to our use case.
+For instance, we are using proper IOS XRd routers as source and destination (not linux hosts), so we can benefit from all IOS XR networking features.
+You can find those changes (each node `startup configuration` and `docker-compose.xr.yaml`) [here](https://github.com/AntoineOrsoni/xrdocs-how-to-pyats/tree/master/5_config_builder/ios%20xrd).

-You can read more on XRDocs about what's XRd and how to use it [here](https://xrdocs.io/virtual-routing/tutorials/).
+You can read more on XRDocs about what's IOS XRd and how to use it [here](https://xrdocs.io/virtual-routing/tutorials/).
 {: .notice--info}

 The topology will look like below.
 We will send traffic between a source and a destination (linux hosts) and influence the traffic's path using Segment Routing Policies.